kit-ps/aimless-onions/README.md

 ## Detailed walkthrough

-(Note: A script that does everything is included and referenced further below)
+(Note: The script `scripts/benches.sh` can be used to run all steps automatically.
+It is referenced further below, in the section about the containerized setup.)

 1. (~1 sec) Download a recent Tor and Nym consensus: